staabm/phpstan-dba/README.md

 ### Record and Replay

-In case you don't want to depend on a database at PHPStan analysis time, you can use the [`RecordingQueryReflector`](https://github.com/staabm/phpstan-dba/blob/main/src/QueryReflection/RecordingQueryReflector.php) to record the reflection information.
+In case you don't want to depend on a database at PHPStan analysis time, you can use one of the `*RecordingQueryReflector` classes to record the reflection information.
 With this cache file you can utilize [`ReplayQueryReflector`](https://github.com/staabm/phpstan-dba/blob/main/src/QueryReflection/ReplayQueryReflector.php) to replay the reflection information, without the need for a active database connection.

 ```php